wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 15 The fleet of the king was commanded by a chief captain whose name was Yeo ; and, Prevost, the governor of Canada, commanded the army.

-16 And on the morning of the twenty-ninth day of the month, they landed more than a thousand men oh the shores of Columbia,
+16 And on the morning of the twenty-ninth day of the month, they landed more than a thousand men on the shores of Columbia,

 17 Howbeit, a certain valiant man, even Jacob, whose sir-name was Brown, commanded the host of Columbia that went against them :

-18 And Jacob, albeit a man of peace, drove the men of Britain, and compelled them to flee rapidly from the shore, and get them into their vessels.
+18 And Jacob, albeit a man of peace,* drove the men of Britain, and compelled them to flee rapidly from the shore, and get them into their vessels.

+* General Brown is a Quaker.

 19 So Prevost and Yeo returned to the strong hold of Kingston.

 20 And the skill of Jacob, in driving away the soldiers of the king, pleased the people, and they honoured him greatly.

-21 Not many days after these things, there was a sore battle fought, near to a place called Forty-mile "Greek.
+21 Not many days after these things, there was a sore battle fought, near to a place called Forty-mile Creek.

-22 And it was so that Winder and Chandler, two brave captains of the United States, and about four score men, were coma upon unawares in the darkness of the night, and made captive by the servants of the king.
+22 And it was so that Winder and Chandler, two brave captains of the United States, and about four score men, were come upon unawares in the darkness of the night, and made captive by the servants of the king.

-23 After which they were conveyed to the strong hold of Montreal, which lieth in the province of Canada, on the river St. Lawrence .
+23 After which they were conveyed to the strong hold of Montreal, which lieth in the province of Canada, on the river St. Lawrence.

 24 The officers and soldiers of Columbia fought bravely, and there were many slain and wounded on both sides :

-25 Nevertheless, the army of the United States seated nigh unto the place.
+25 Nevertheless, the army of the United States rested nigh unto the place.

 CHAP.
 XXIV.

 Capture of the Chesapeake--Commodore Decatur blockaded in New-London.

-IN these days the pride of Britain was sorely wounded : for she had been discomfited upon the waters of the great deep ; and disappointment bad sharpened her anger.
+IN these days the pride of Britain was sorely wounded : for she had been discomfited upon the waters of the great deep ; and disappointment had sharpened her anger.

 2 The people of Columbia had triumphed over her ships ; and her mighty armies had gained no honors.

 3 Notwithstanding she had made peace with the nations of Europe, and her whole strength was turned against the people of Columbia.

-4 The prosperity of many hundred years had flatter- ed her, and she was puffed up with the vanity thereof- ; yea, she had forgotten herself.
+4 The prosperity of many hundred years had flattered her, and she was puffed up with the vanity thereof ; yea, she had forgotten herself.

 5 So it came to pass, on the first day of the sixth month, that a certain strong ship of the king, called the Shannon, appeared before the haven of Boston, which lieth to the east.

-6 And she bade defiance to the vessels of Columbia} for she had prepared herself for the event.
+6 And she bade defiance to the vessels of Columbia ; for she had prepared herself for the event.

-7 Now the Chesapeake, a fighting ship of the United States, was nigh unto the place ; and she was command- ed by the brave Lawrence, who had gained much honor in the sight of the people ; neither was he afraid
+7 Now the Chesapeake, a fighting ship of the United States, was nigh unto the place ; and she was commanded by the brave Lawrence, who had gained much honor in the sight of the people ; neither was he afraid

-8 And he went forth to battle against the vessel of the king, which was commanded by Broke, a valiant .man.
+8 And he went forth to battle against the vessel of the king, which was commanded by Broke, a valiant man.

 9 Moreover, the mischievous engines that were in the ship of Britain were more, and the number of their men greater than those of the vessel of the United States.

 10 For Broke had gotten about two hundred men, and secreted them ; so that when the hour of danger arrived they might assist his men, and fall unawares upon the men of Lawrence.

-1 1 Nevertheless, towards the going down of the sun , the vessels drew nigh to each other.
+11 Nevertheless, towards the going down of the sun, the vessels drew nigh to each other.

 12 And Lawrence spake unto his officers and his mariners, saying :

 13 Now shall we set our engines at the work of destruction ; let the fire issue out of their mouths, as it were like unto fiery dragons.

-14 And although their numbers be greater than ours, .yet we may be conquerors ; for he who is little of spirit gaineth nothing.
+14 And although their numbers be greater than ours, yet we may be conquerors ; for he who is little of spirit gaineth nothing.

 15 But if, peradventure, we should be overcome, even then shall not the sacred cause of Liberty perish, neither shall the people of Columbia be disheartened.